m-ramm/SportsReports/Planning/Analysis of Alternatives.md

 - Decision: which platform to choose for our project ?
 - Options: mobile app or web app, and for browsers Chrome or Firefox
-- Criteria: availability for audience, cost of maintenance, customer requirements, compatibility
+- Criteria: availability for audience, cost of maintenance, customer requirements, compatibility, experience of developers

 # Body